fuzhouch/hashbld/README.md

 under same folder.
 It can be packaged and copied to other machines for use.

-Note that ``clone-code.sh`` builds Hashlink in version master branch.
+Note 1: ``clone-code.sh`` builds Hashlink in version master branch.
 Per suggestion from community, the Haxelib version of Hashlink and Heaps library are usually out-dated.
 We should use master branch.
 See the unofficial Q & A in Reference section for more details.

+Note 2: ``Hashbld`` actually insert an unofficial patch in ``openal.c`` to allow it build against static library instead of dynamically loaded version.
+When rerunning ``clone-code.sh`` or ``clone-code.cmd``, the script reverts any changes in order to apply fix.
+If you hacks any part of Hashlink, please commit your changes before rerunning.

 ### Run hello-world